The Personal A in Spanish: What It Is and When to Use It

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-The personal a is a preposition that we use when the direct object of a sentence is a person.
+The personal a is a preposition we use when a sentence’s direct object is a person.

 Confused?
 A simple sentence will help clarify the usage of the personal a in Spanish.
 Let’s take the following sentence in English: